Steve answers the questions he is asked most about leadership

 • The ability to encourage followers to overcome the challenges to achieve the vision.

-• Be a good coach and mentor their followers.
+• Be a good coach and mentor to their followers.

-• Delegate and empowering their followers to get things accomplished.
+• Delegating and empowering their followers to get things accomplished.

 How can a leader stay motivated?

-A leader has to maintain their motivation.
-Those who try and fake it are quickly exposed as frauds in the eyes of their followers.
+A leader must maintain their own motivation.
+Those who try to fake it are quickly exposed as frauds in the eyes of their followers.

-There are many debates as to whether internal or external motivators are the most important drivers: That said good leaders set and achieve goals that balancing both.
+There are many debates about whether internal or external motivators are the most critical drivers of motivation.
+That said, good leaders set and achieve goals that strike a balance between the two.

 Good leaders understand that external motivators lead us into new situations, like a new job.
-And, our passion for our work (internal) drives us on to achieves new heights.
+And, our passion for our work (internal) drives us to achieve new heights.

 Is there a difference between a manager and a leader?